-up by the Mormon leaders, whose pockets are to be enriched by their toil, the mass of the Mormons will will be alike purged of American feeling, and shut out by a barrier of mountains and church restrictions from any other than Mormon freedom.
+up by the Mormon leaders, whose pockets are to be enriched by their toil, the mass of the Mormons will be alike purged of American feeling, and shut out by a barrier of mountains and church restrictions from any other than Mormon freedom.
 That the design of Brigham Young and the twelve is to build up a sacerdotal tyranny, the spirit of which will be more repugnant to the spread of republican principles than could possibly be the rule of Europe.
 These are William Smith's views.
-He is opposed to the plan organization and its leaders.
+He is opposed to the plan of organization and its leaders.

 notes on Arthur Conan Doyle's A Study in Scarlet

 When A Study in Scarlet appeared in 1887, polygamy was still an official practice of the Mormon church